Ok, getting very nervous now....

 Favourite thing to do in science: I love science and really love applying it to everyday life.
 I think science is really relevant to everything we do and once you start thinking scientifically it’s quite hard to stop!
 I’m an enthusiastic cook and chemistry often comes in handy in the kitchen.
 So many really exciting things are being researched and I like hearing about new discoveries from people working in the area.
 Some of my scientist friends work on loads of different things from eye cancer to malaria to bubbles!

-I’m a carbohydrate chemist and I make sugars no one has ever made before and, with biologists, try and find out what effect they have on our cells
+My Work: I’m a carbohydrate chemist and I make sugars no one has ever made before and, with biologists, try and find out what effect they have on our cells

 I’m a carbohydrate chemist which means I work with sugars though it’s very important not to eat them!